 My most important tip would be to be sure to properly prep the wall.
 I can’t stress this enough.
 Many people find the adhesive doesn’t stick well and the tiles fall off so be sure to prep the wall.

 Even if you think your walls are clean there’s always grease in every kitchen or even bathroom so really scrub that wall.
 Same is true for an adhesive floor tile installation.

 Are you left with no other options?

 If your funds are super limited, and you just really want to dress up a certain area.
 It’s true, in that case, the peel and stick tiles may be the best option.

 This would be true if you want more than just color through paint, and you need something easier to clean than straight paint such as behind a sink or behind a stove (though they are not recommended behind a gas stove).

-If that is you, then please only consider these few products that we have personally seen installed.
+If that is your situation, then please only consider these few products that we have personally seen installed.
 They actually look good and aren’t too challenging to install.

 While they aren’t tile, they don’t look too cheezy.

 Use a grease-cutting cleaner like Dawn dishwashing detergent, or TSP.

 Also, if you’re installing self-adhesive wall tile don’t paint the wall and then immediately install tile.
 The paint needs time to cure for at least a month.
 Otherwise, those tiles are just going to fall off.